How can we help? 👋

 • Asset group ID (required)

-• GRESB Asset Group ID (optional, for GRESB submissions)
+• GRESB Asset Group ID (required for GRESB submissions — can be added later)

 1. Save the group